mfreed7/popup/README.md

 #### Pros

 * Good DX: An HTML element is easy to understand and use.
 * It is relatively easy to write down exactly how the `<popup>` element should interact with the other top-layer elements, because it is a single element.

 #### Cons

-* Unclear that there is a solution to the [Accessibility/Semantics problem](#bookmark=id.lkz5h0jgcbkl).
+* Unclear that there is a solution to the [Accessibility/Semantics problem](#option-dedicated-popup-element).
 * Ties the top-layer presentation to the HTML structure.
 I.e. to get something to be top-layer, it must be “wrapped” in a `<popup>` element.
-* Does not support more general use cases, such as Tooltip and Async.
+* Does not support more general use cases, such as Hint and Async.
 Those would require other new elements to be proposed.
-*

 ## Option: CSS Property

+This approach, on its face, seems very simple and elegant.
+However, there are two very significant downsides to this approach:
+ * A “dual class” top layer will need to be created, with `<dialog>` and fullscreen always above “developer” top layer elements.
+That **precludes using a popup** on top of a dialog/fullscreen.
+ * In this approach, light dismiss and one-at-a-time behavior cannot be built into a CSS property, and **must be implemented in JavaScript**.

+For these two reasons, this approach was abandoned in favor of the [current HTML attribute proposal](#api-shape---html-content-attribute).

 ### API Shape